kaaproject/kaa/Architecture-overview/index.md

 ## Endpoint SDK

-Kaa endpoint SDK is a library that provides communication, data marshalling, persistence, and other functions available in Kaa for specific type of an [endpoint type]({{root_url}}Glossary/#endpoint-type).
+Kaa endpoint SDK is a library that provides communication, data marshalling, persistence, and other functions available in Kaa depending on the [SDK type]({{root_url}}Glossary/#sdk-type).
 The client SDK abstracts the communication protocol, data persistence, and other implementation details that may be specific for any concrete solution based on Kaa.

 Endpoint SDK helps save time on development routine and allows you to concentrate on your business logic.